MarcusBecker6123/arb-translatorv2.github.io/README.md

 I learned basic HTML, CSS, and JavaScript through CS50 Web, FreeCodeCamp, and personal practice.
 I built small web pages that process user input and manipulate data — and this project helped deepen my understanding by applying those concepts in a real-world scenario.

+### Tech Stack & Architecture

+The frontend is built entirely with vanilla JavaScript, HTML, and CSS, using no frameworks — this was a conscious decision to deeply understand the fundamentals and keep the application lightweight.
+It uses the FileReader API to parse uploaded `.arb` files directly in the browser, and JavaScript’s `fetch()` to communicate with the backend via REST.

+The backend, hosted on Render, is built with Node.js and acts as a proxy to the DeepL API.
+It receives translation requests and forwards them securely with the user’s API key (if provided).
+By separating the frontend (GitHub Pages) and backend (Render), I ensured that the app can be deployed for free and independently scaled if needed.

+In the browser, translated content is regenerated as `.arb` files using dynamic Blob generation and offered for download without requiring any server-side storage.

+### Challenges and What I Learned

+One of the biggest challenges was handling variable placeholders like `{name}` inside the strings.
+I had to temporarily replace them with safe tokens before sending them to DeepL, then re-insert them afterward — otherwise, DeepL would translate or corrupt them.
+Another tricky part was dealing with character encoding and special characters like `¡Hola!` or emojis, which sometimes caused incorrect translations or formatting errors.

+Additionally, working with asynchronous JavaScript functions (`async/await`) and managing user feedback (e.g., loading states or error messages) required careful planning.
+I also faced some CORS issues when deploying the backend to Render, which I solved by configuring proper headers.

+Another challenge I encountered was when translating into multiple languages at once.
+If too many requests were sent simultaneously to the DeepL API — especially without a personal API key — I started receiving rate-limit errors or incomplete responses.
+To solve this, I implemented a simple delay between each translation request using `setTimeout`, which spaces out the API calls and ensures more stable delivery.
+While this adds a slight delay to the overall process, it greatly improves reliability and prevents failed translations, particularly when users choose multiple target languages at once.

+All of these issues helped me gain a much deeper understanding of how web apps work, from client-side file handling to backend communication and third-party API usage.

+### Planned Enhancements

+In the future, I plan to expand the translator by integrating additional translation API providers beyond DeepL.
+While DeepL offers excellent quality, it comes with usage limits, especially on the free plan.
+By supporting alternative services such as Google Translate, Microsoft Translator, or even open-source models, I aim to provide users with more flexibility depending on their needs, budget, or preferred language support.

+This would also allow the tool to automatically fall back to a secondary API if the primary one fails or is rate-limited.
+The modular backend architecture already makes it possible to extend the translation logic without changing the frontend.
+Ideally, users will be able to select their preferred provider from a dropdown menu and enter the corresponding API key.

+Such features would make the ARB Translator more robust, scalable, and user-friendly for developers working on multilingual Flutter apps.

 ### Final Thoughts

 This is my **final project for Harvard’s CS50 course**.
 It shows how I learned by building, rather than waiting until I felt "ready."
 Solving real problems — even small ones — is what helped me grow the most.
 I hope this tool is helpful to others as well.